elifesciences/builder/docs/master-server.md

 # master-server

-The `builder` uses a master-minion configuration when used on AWS.
+The `builder` uses a master+minion configuration when used on AWS.

-A `master-server` project instance *must* exist in AWS before other minions can be told what their configuration is.
+The `master-server` project instance *must* exist in AWS before other minions can be told what their configuration is.

 ## deploying a master server for the first time

-There are some manual steps required after the `aws_launch_instance` of a `master-server` project:
+Deploy a new `master-server` instance with:

+	PROJECT=master-server ./bldr deploy

+It will prompt you for an identifier before proceeding.

+The master server needs access to clone your [builder-private](https://github.com/elifesciences/builder-private-example) repo.
+This is done using [Github deploy keys](https://developer.github.com/guides/managing-deploy-keys/#deploy-keys).

-* copy the contents of /root/.ssh/id_rsa.pub into a new deploy key for the repository in the master server's `formula-repo` repository.
+Copy the contents of the master server's pubkey (`/root/.ssh/id_rsa.pub`) into a new deploy key for your `builder-private` repo.

+Run:

+	INSTANCE=master-server--yourinstanceid ./bldr aws_update_stack

-* run `aws_bootstrap` to complete the update
+to complete the update.